Why the London System Works

-The English Opening — 1.c4 — controls d5 from the flank.
-Instead of occupying the center with a pawn, White pressures it indirectly and reserves the choice of structure until Black has committed.
+1.c4 controls d5 from the flank.
+Instead of occupying the center immediately, White pressures it indirectly and keeps the choice of structure until Black has committed.
+Your opponent prepares against 1.e4 or 1.d4 — and then you hand them something in between.

 The typical English setup

-With the bishop on g2 and pawns on c4/b4, White’s pressure runs across the entire long diagonal.
-Queenside expansion is almost automatic.
+With the bishop on g2 and the a3-b4 advance underway, White’s pressure runs across the entire long diagonal.
+This is slow, strategic chess — and it works.

 Symmetrical English (1...c5)